1. What are the benefits of my child attending Mount Carmel College?

-School levies include excursions, co-curricular activities and learn-to-swims programs.
+School fees include excursions, co-curricular activities and learn-to-swims programs.

-There may be occasions where educational/excursion opportunities arise which are not covered by the initial levy payment.
-For example, Year 6 students have an annual trip to Melbourne and Canberra for 4 days which requires an additional levy.
-Year 9 and 10 students who have chosen the Outdoor Education elective pay a supplementary levy to subsidise their special activities and training (depending on numbers of students involved), and those choosing Japanese in Years 9 & 10 may have the optional opportunity to travel to Japan, but will also need to pay an additional levy for this.
+There may be occasions where educational/excursion opportunities arise which are not covered by the annual fees.
+For example, Year 6 students have an annual trip to Canberra which requires an additional payment.
+Years 9 and 10 students who have chosen the Outdoor Education elective pay a supplementary subsidy for their special activities and training (depending on numbers of students involved), and those choosing Japanese as an elective in Years 9 and 10 may have the optional opportunity to travel to Japan, but will also need to pay an additional amount for this.